MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sm-2016.md

 ### Impact on custom development

-With the System Center 2016 - Service Manager release, the product has moved to support .Net 4.5.1.
-The tool set to support this movement to .Net 4.5.1 required to break a few dependencies and has led to the movement of classes across the assemblies.
-Hence, the upgrade to Service Manager 2016 may break the custom solutions made in house or by 3rd party (non-Microsoft).
+With the System Center 2016 - Service Manager release, the product has moved to support .NET 4.5.1.
+The tool set to support this movement to .NET 4.5.1 required to break a few dependencies and has led to the movement of classes across the assemblies.
+Hence, the upgrade to Service Manager 2016 may break the custom solutions made in house or by third party (non-Microsoft).
 Please refer the [steps to upgrade your custom solutions](https://blogs.technet.microsoft.com/servicemanager/2016/08/03/scsm-2016-upgrade-steps-for-custom-development/), to avoid getting into this problem.

 ### Preventing MPSync jobs from failing